-It turns out that my design skills are a bit obsolete and dated, and companies weren’t eager to hire a designer-turned-PT-turned-wannabe-designer.
-What a shock 🙂 So I had to take free assignments.
-I had to write content and create designs for friends.
-I had to take shorter contracts getting paid $15/hour while I worked as a per diem PT.
+It turns out that my design skills were a bit obsolete and dated, and companies weren’t eager to hire a designer-turned-PT-turned-wannabe-designer.
+What a shock 🙂

 But, eventually, you’ll land jobs that pay a little more.
 Soon, you’ll get jobs where you’re pulling in $30-35/hour.
+Then it will be $40-45/hour.
 You might even be working from home!

 Some folks are able to leap right out of patient care and into a non-clinical role.
 For the rest of us, it might not be so easy.

-But it doesn’t mean it’s not possible!
+But that doesn’t mean it’s not possible!
 If finances aren’t an issue for you, you can even consider getting an additional certification or degree.
 We’ll discuss those options in later articles.

-3. Your resume and cover letter are essential during the transition.
+3. Your resume and cover letter are essential when you leave patient care.

 I cannot stress the importance of a good non-clinical resume or cover letter enough.
 When we posted an ad for a social media manager on NGPT, I was astounded by how many people applied for the role without updating their resumes with any relevant social media experience.

-Even if I can go and stalk you online and see that you’re active on social media, just like any other job, I’d want to see that you took the time to tailor a resume for your job and understand the importance of highlighting your transferrable skills.
+Even if I can go online and see that you’re active on social media, just like any other job, I’d want to see that you took the time to tailor a resume for your job and understand the importance of highlighting your transferrable skills.

 The same goes for your cover letter.
 If you’re opting to apply for a social media manager role at a healthcare tech company, you simply cannot send a generic cover letter and PT resume and expect that company to consider you for the role.